ingonyama-zk/developer-docs/docs/icicle/introduction.md

 ICICLE Core compiles into a static library.
 This library can be used with our official Golang and Rust wrappers or you can implement a wrapper for it in any language.

-Based on this dependency architecture the ICICLE repository has three main sections, each section is independent from the other.
+Based on this dependency architecture, the ICICLE repository has three main sections, each of which is independent from the other.

 - ICICLE core
 - ICICLE Rust bindings